similie/foreshadow-api/readme.md

 ## Running the API
 To launch the API server:

+## GDAL Required
+We have test with [GDAL](https://gdal.org/en/stable/development/building_from_source.html) version [3.10.2](https://gdal.org/en/stable/download_past.html#download-past)

+### Requirements
+- libeigen3-dev
+- libboost-all-dev
+- libpq-dev
+- build-essential
+- cmake

+## Memory Requirements
+Ensure sufficient memory is allocated for the API server to handle concurrent requests effectively.
+To preload the data for radid forecasts, we recommend a server with at least 64GB or RAM and recommend 256GB for medium volume traffic.
+The dataset is 4 dimensional and requires significant resources to run.
+In certain deployments, it is recommended that you run `gfs_render/run_preloader.py` which will pre-cache resources into redis so that your application can cycle through it's preload sequence more rapidly.

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 5001 --workers $(nproc)
 ```

 Replace `$(nproc)` with the desired number of worker processes.

+## Env Variables
+You can set a .env file anywhere in a root directory of your instance and it will recursively find it.
+- `GRIB_FILES_PATH=/root/foreshadow-api/grib # Where are the grib files located.
+Required`
+- `REDIS_HOST=localhost`
+- `REDIS_PORT=6379`
+- `REDIS_DB=0`

 ## Dependencies
+- python3.12
 - FastAPI
 - Uvicorn
 - Redis